Charlie Dean: Domestic career

 In 2020, Dean continued playing for Southern Vipers in the Rachael Heyhoe Flint Trophy.
 She appeared in all seven matches as the side won the competition, scoring 180 runs at an average of 45.00 and taking 9 wickets at an average of 29.88.
 She scored 60* in the away match against Western Storm, and took 3/50 in the return match against the same team.
 In 2021, Dean played four matches in the Vipers' successful defence of the Rachael Heyhoe Flint Trophy, taking 10 wickets at an average of 13.80.
 She also played four matches in the Charlotte Edwards Cup, and took 5/19 in the first match of the tournament, which largely helped the Vipers bowl out Central Sparks for just 83.
 This was Dean's maiden five-wicket haul.
 She was also ever-present for London Spirit in The Hundred, scoring 44 runs and taking 6 wickets.
 At the end of the 2021 season, it was announced that Dean had signed a professional contract with Southern Vipers.
 In 2022, she was Southern Vipers' leading wicket-taker in the Charlotte Edwards Cup, with 12 wickets at an average of 8.25, as well as taking 5 wickets and scoring 49 runs in four matches in the Rachael Heyhoe Flint Trophy.
 In The Hundred, she became captain of London Spirit to replace the injured Heather Knight.
 She played all six matches for the side, scoring 38 runs but taking no wickets.

+In 2023, she played 12 matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking 18 wickets.
+She also played six matches for London Spirit in The Hundred, taking five wickets at an average of 22.00.
+In 2024, she played nine matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring one half-century and taking 15 wickets.

+Dean joined Somerset in November 2024.